single-cell-data/SOMA/brainstorming.md

 ## Base Type System

 The SOMA API borrows its base type system from the Arrow language-agnostic in-memory system for data typing and serialization ([format](https://arrow.apache.org/docs/format/Columnar.html)).
-The SOMA API is intended to be used with an Arrow implementation such as [PyArrow](https://arrow.apache.org/docs/python/) or the [Arrow R package](https://arrow.apache.org/docs/r/), or other libraries which interoperate with Arrow (eg, Pandas).
+The SOMA API is intended to be used with an Arrow implementation such as [PyArrow](https://arrow.apache.org/docs/python/) or the [Arrow R package](https://arrow.apache.org/docs/r/), or other libraries which interoperate with Arrow (e.g., Pandas).

 Where SOMA requires an explicit typing system, it utilizes the Arrow types and schema.
 SOMA has no specific requirements on the type or serialization system used by the underlying storage engine, other than it be capable of understanding and representing the Arrow types.
-It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data type system (eg, just because you can express a type in he Arrow type system does not mean all SOMA implementations will understand it).
+It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data type system (e.g., just because you can express a type in he Arrow type system does not mean all SOMA implementations will understand it).

 ### Type definitions used in this document

 In the following doc:

-- `primitive` types in this specification refer to Arrow primitive types, eg, `int32`, `float`, etc.
+- `primitive` types in this specification refer to Arrow primitive types, e.g., `int32`, `float`, etc.
-- `string` refers to Arrow UTF-8 variable-length `string`, ie, `List<Char>`.
+- `string` refers to Arrow UTF-8 variable-length `string`, i.e., `List<Char>`.
 - `simple` types include all primitive types, plus `string`.

-Other Arrow types are explicitly noted as such, eg, `Arrow RecordBatch`.
+Other Arrow types are explicitly noted as such, e.g., `Arrow RecordBatch`.

 > ⚠️ **Issue** - are there parts of the Arrow type system that we wish to _explicitly exclude_ from SOMA?
-I have left this issue open (ie, no specific text) for now, thinking that we can come back and subset as we understand what complex types are required, and how much flexibility should be in this spec.
-We clearly need some complex types (eg, RecordBatch, List, etc) as they are implied by `string`, etc. My own preference would be to mandate a small set of primitive types, and leave the rest open to implementations to support as they feel useful.
+I have left this issue open (i.e., no specific text) for now, thinking that we can come back and subset as we understand what complex types are required, and how much flexibility should be in this spec.
+We clearly need some complex types (e.g., RecordBatch, List, etc) as they are implied by `string`, etc. My own preference would be to mandate a small set of primitive types, and leave the rest open to implementations to support as they feel useful.

 > ⚠️ **Issue** - the above uses Arrow `string`.
 Should we be using `large_string` instead (no 2GB cap)?